blueraleigh/blueraleigh.github.io/research/index.md

 ## Macroevolution of discrete traits with rate heterogeneity

-The ability to accommodate among-linage phenotypic rate variation adds an important element of realism to stochastic models of trait evolution.
+The ability to accommodate among-lineage phenotypic rate variation adds an important element of realism to stochastic models of trait evolution.
 In this work I modified the [BAMM](http://bamm-project.org) code-base to work with a binary state character.